Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 Part 2: The Vertical Fin

-After the glue dries up, taper the rear (right on the picture below) part and round the needed edges before covering.
+After the glue dries up, taper the rear (right on the picture below) part and round the edges before covering.

 Part 3: The Wing & Final Assembly